kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

-### JAVA SCRIPT INTERVIEW QUESTIONS :
+### ⭐ JAVA SCRIPT INTERVIEW QUESTIONS ❓ :

-1. What is `Java script` ?
+ 💥1.
+What is `Java script` ❓

-  - `Java Script` is a programming language that is primarily used for creating interactive  web pages and web applications.
+  - 🎯 `Java Script` is a programming language that is primarily used for creating interactive  web pages and web applications.

-2. What are features of `Java Script` ?
+💥 2.
+What are features of `Java Script` ❓

-  - Some key features of Java Script
+  - 🎯 Some key features of Java Script

-    - It is a `client side` scripting language.
+    - 👍It is a `client side` scripting language.

-    - It is `interpreted` and `dynamically` typed.
+    - 👍It is `interpreted` and `dynamically` typed.

-    - It supports `object oriented programming`.
+    - 👍It supports `object oriented programming`.

-    - It provides a rich set of build in `functions` and `libraries`.
+    - 👍It provides a rich set of build in `functions` and `libraries`.

-  3. Why `Java Script` is called client side scripting language ?
+  💥 3.
+Why `Java Script` is called client side scripting language ❓

-  - `Java Script` is often referred to as a `"client-side scripting language"` because it primarily runs in the user's web browser, which is considered the "client" in the `client-server architecture` of web applications.
+  - 🎯 `Java Script` is often referred to as a `"client-side scripting language"` because it primarily runs in the user's web browser, which is considered the "client" in the `client-server architecture` of web applications.

-  4. Why `Java Script` is considered as `interpreted` and `dynamically` typed ?
+  💥 4.
+Why `Java Script` is considered as `interpreted` and `dynamically` typed ❓

-  - `Compiled`: `Java Script` is considered compiled because modern JavaScript engines use `Just-In-Time (JIT)` compilation, converting JavaScript code to machine code at runtime, which enhances performance.
+  - 🎯 `Compiled`: `Java Script` is considered compiled because modern JavaScript engines use `Just-In-Time (JIT)` compilation, converting JavaScript code to machine code at runtime, which enhances performance.

-  - `Dynamically Typed`: `Java Script` is dynamically typed because variables can hold values of any type at any time, and their types are determined at runtime, allowing for flexible and rapid development but requiring careful handling to avoid runtime errors.
+  - 🎯 `Dynamically Typed`: `Java Script` is dynamically typed because variables can hold values of any type at any time, and their types are determined at runtime, allowing for flexible and rapid development but requiring careful handling to avoid runtime errors.

-  5. `Java Script`  is a `compiled` or `interpreted` language ?
+  💥 5. `Java Script`  is a `compiled` or `interpreted` language ❓

-  - `Java Script` is a compiled language but java script is not purely interpreted language.
+  - 🎯`Java Script` is a compiled language but java script is not purely interpreted language.

-    - `Interpreted :` Code is not being read at all and execution is started.
+    - 👍`Interpreted :` Code is not being read at all and execution is started.

-    - `Compiled :` Code is read at least once and then only it starts execution.
+    - 👍`Compiled :` Code is read at least once and then only it starts execution.

-  6. What are different `data types` in `Java Script` ?
+  💥 6.
+What are different `data types` in `Java Script` ❓

-  - In `Java Script`  data types are categorized into 2 main types `primitive` and `non-primitive`
+  - 🎯In `Java Script`  data types are categorized into 2 main types `primitive` and `non-primitive`

-    - `Primitive` Data Types :
+    - 👍`Primitive` Data Types :

-       - `Immutable :` The actual value cannot be changed.
+       - 👍`Immutable :` The actual value cannot be changed.

-       - `Stored by value :` The variable holds the actual data.
+       - 👍`Stored by value :` The variable holds the actual data.

-       - `Comparison :` When you compare two primitive values, you compare their actual data.
+       - 👍`Comparison :` When you compare two primitive values, you compare their actual data.

-      - 1. `String :` Represents a sequence of characters.
+      - 1. 👍`String :` Represents a sequence of characters.

       ```